PantherFlow (Beta)

 PantherFlow is in open beta starting with Panther version 1.110, and is available to all customers.
 Please share any bug reports and feature requests with your Panther support team.

 PantherFlow is Panther's pipelined query language.
-It is designed to be simple to understand, yet powerful and expressive.
+It's designed to be simple to understand, yet powerful and expressive.

-You can use PantherFlow to explore and analyze your data in Panther.
-Using its operators and functions, you can perform a variety of data operations, such as filtering, transformations, and aggregations.
-PantherFlow is schema-flexible, meaning you can seamlessly search across multiple data sources—including those with different schemas—in a single query.
+Use PantherFlow to explore and analyze your data in Panther.
+With its operators and functions, you can perform a variety of data operations, such as filtering, transformations, and aggregations—in addition to visualizing your results as a bar or line chart.
+PantherFlow is schema-flexible, meaning you can seamlessly search across multiple data sources (including those with different schemas) in a single query.

 PantherFlow queries use pipes (|

 ) to delineate data operations, which are processed sequentially.
-This means that the output of the first operator in a query is passed as the input to the second operator, and so on.
+This means the output of a query's first operator is passed as the input to the second operator, and so on.
+See an example query below:

-Use PantherFlow during investigations, to query data in Search.
+Use PantherFlow to query data in Search.
 Learn how to use PantherFlow in Search here.

-To assist your query writing, the PantherFlow code editor in Search has autocomplete and error underlining functionality.
+To assist your query writing, the PantherFlow code editor in Search has autocomplete, error underlining, hover tooltips, inlay hints, and function signature assistance.

 If your PantherFlow query specifies a database/table, the database, table, and date range filters in the upper-right corner of the Search page are ignored.